-As you are here, I assume you are aware that currently, DSLR cameras are the first choice for most professional photographers.
+As you are here, I assume you are aware that currently, DSLR camera are the first choice for most professional photographers.
 In case you are familiar with the name but don’t know much about them, DSLR stands for Digital Single Lens Reflex.
 The difference between DSLR and point-and-shoot cameras is that the former record light (and therefore an image) onto an electronic sensor directly while later mentioned relatively advanced technology uses a mirror to bounce the light from a scene through an internal system and into a viewfinder or an electronic sensor, in the case of an open shutter.

 Furthermore, DSLR cameras offer you switchable lenses, giving you a wide range of choices in regard to focal lengths and quality.DSLR also has an upper hand on shutter and focus speed and overall better image quality